Difference-in-Differences with Sample Selection: Introduction

-Our approach to partially identify $\tau_{OOO}$ builds upon the standard DiD assumptions regarding treatment endogeneity by relying on parallel trends in outcomes (PTO) between the treated and untreated within the same latent subgroups, together with a no-anticipation assumption.
-Identification of group-specific ATT using the trimming procedure requires knowledge of the latent groups proportions \citep{imai2008sharp, lee2009, semenova2020generalized}, which we acquire by considering combinations of two types of assumptions regarding the relationship between sample selection and treatment assignment mechanisms: (i) ``conditional parallel trends in selection'' (PTS) and (ii) ``monotonicity of selection.''
-PTS imposes that, conditional on each selection state in the pre-treatment period, the change in each counterfactual (treated, untreated) proportion of observed individuals between the two time periods is the same for the treated and control.
-In turn,``monotonicity of selection'' (MS) requires that in the post-treatment period, treatment either has an increasing or non-decreasing effect on the probability of selection for all units.
-MS is commonly used in the sample selection literature \citep{chen2015bounds, huber2015sharp} and is similar to the LATE monotonicity condition \citep{imbens1994identification}.
+Identification of $\tau_{OOO}$ relies on parallel trends in outcomes (PTO) between the treated and untreated units within the same latent group, and a no-anticipation assumption.
+The trimming procedure requires knowledge of the latent groups' proportions \citep{imai2008sharp, lee2009, semenova2025generalized}, which we acquire by considering combinations of two assumptions that govern the relationship between selection and treatment assignment: (i) ``ignorability of treatment in potential selection'' (IS) and (ii) ``monotonicity of selection'' (MS) in treatment.
+IS requires that, conditional on being observed in the pre-treatment period, the probability of being observed post-treatment in each counterfactual state (treated or untreated) is independent of the treatment received.
+In turn, ``monotonicity of selection'' (MS) requires that treatment has an increasing effect on the probability of selection for all units in the post-treatment period.\footnote{MS is commonly used in the sample selection literature \citep{chen2015bounds, huber2015sharp} and is similar to the LATE monotonicity condition \citep{imbens1994identification}.}